Written by Laurie Davies

 There are many examples of painful comments or realities in response to disability accommodations, including:

 “The wheels are the accommodation.
-You’re still getting from point A to point B yourself, but you’re not using all your energy to do it, so you have the energy you need to focus on your class,” Hermann says, recalling their conversation.
+You’re not using all your energy to get from point A to B, so you have the energy you need to focus on your class.”

-For students who want to apply for a disability accommodation, a link to request an accommodation is available in every course in Blackboard, the classroom management system used at University of Phoenix.
+For students who want to apply for a disability accommodation for a visible or invisible disability, a link to request an accommodation is available in every course in Blackboard, the classroom management system used at University of Phoenix.

 Even if your disability has not been diagnosed (e.g., it’s a recent injury or an ongoing situation you haven’t sought medical treatment for), students are encouraged to apply.
-“We’ll give accommodations on a temporary basis to give you some time to get an appointment with a medical provider,” Hermann says.
+University of Phoenix gives accommodations on a temporary basis to give a student some time to get an appointment with a medical provider.

 Once a student has filled out the accommodations form, a member of the Student Accommodations Office will reach out by phone within 24 to 48 hours to determine eligibility.
-“Our undergraduate classes are only 5 weeks long, so we don’t have the luxury of time,” Hermann says.
+This is important since the university's undergraduate classes are only 5 weeks long.

 What is the line for who’s eligible?

-Hermann says the standard criteria is: It depends.
-“We look at our students holistically, and we ask open-ended questions, such as:
+The standard criteria look at students holistically, and the Student Accommodations Office asks open-ended questions, such as:

 A member will call you, but you can reach them at 602-557-1157.